MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

     </script>
 </body>
 ```

-##### Setting up callbacks
+#### Setting up Callbacks
-Now that we’ve written the code that will subscribe to WebSockets and send the `DriveTime` command, we’re ready to write the callback functions `_centerTimeOfFlight` and `_locomotionCommand`.
-These functions will trigger when Misty sends data for the events we’ve subscribed to.
+Now that we’ve written the code that subscribes to the WebSocket connections and send the `DriveTime` command, we’re ready to write the callback functions `_centerTimeOfFlight` and `_locomotionCommand`.
+These functions trigger when Misty sends data for the events we’ve subscribed to.

 Let’s start with `_centerTimeOfFlight`, the callback function passed to `Subscribe()` for the `TimeOfFlight` WebSocket connection.
 We’ve subscribed to the `CenterTimeOfFlight` event in order to examine incoming data and tell Misty what to do when she detects an object in her path.
-Data from this WebSocket will be passed directly into the `_centerTimeOfFlight` callback function. `_centerTimeOfFlight` should parse this data and send Misty a `Stop` command if an object is detected in her path.
+Data from this WebSocket is passed directly into the `_centerTimeOfFlight` callback function. `_centerTimeOfFlight` should parse this data and send Misty a `Stop` command if an object is detected in her path.

 Let’s define our callbacks above the section where we’ve written our commands.
-Create a function called ` _centerTimeOfFlight` with a single parameter called `data`.
+Create a function called `_centerTimeOfFlight` with a single parameter called `data`.
 This parameter represents the data passed to Misty when the `CenterTimeOfFlight` event triggers.

 ```html
 <body>